wihlarkop/fastapi-granian/README.md

 pip install -r requirements.txt
 ```

-then you need fill the .env (you can see key in .env-example)
+then you need fill the .env (you can see key in .env-example) then run
 ```python
 python main.py
 ```